uoregon-libraries/newspaper-curation-app/hugo/content/setup/installation.md

-We strongly recommend either crafting your own containerized setup with a mind to production reliability (which we haven't done) or just running NCA on bare metal - one the prerequisites above are installed, the rest of NCA is very easy to get running.
+We strongly recommend either crafting your own containerized setup with a mind to production reliability (which we haven't done) or just running NCA on bare metal - once the prerequisites above are installed, the rest of NCA is very easy to get running.
 If you go this route, you'll still find the docker setup helpful just in terms of understanding the full stack and configuration.

 ## Compile

 Compilation requires:

-- [Go](https://golang.org/dl/) 1.18 or later.
+- [Go](https://golang.org/dl/) 1.21 or later.
 Go is only required for
   compilation: its runtime does not need to be installed in production as long as you compile on the same architecture your production system has (or change the `Makefile` to cross-compile for the targeted architecture).